 Peace is good.
 War is bad.
 Right?
 Not always.
-In fact, there are times even now when making peace is simply accommodation and the avoidance of a necessary war.
+In fact, there are times even now when calling for peace is simply appeasement and the avoidance of a necessary war.

 “So then, the Lord left some nations in the land to test the Israelites who had not been through the wars in Canaan.
 He did this only in order to teach each generation of Israelites about war, especially those who had never been in battle before…They were to be a test for Israel, to find out whether or not the Israelites would obey the commands that the Lord had given their ancestors through Moses…And so the people of Israel settled down…intermarried with them and worshiped their gods.”

 I have come to believe God intends war to be a way of life for each generation.
-I would like to have God drive out completely the enemies and critics so I can settle in without the dissension or the ever-present prospect of conflict, but God understands there are reasons we need it.
+I would like for God to completely drive out the enemies and critics so I can settle in without the dissension or the ever-present prospect of conflict, but God understands there are reasons we need it.
 I want peace for me and my family.
 I want things to go smoothly and everyone to get along.
-I want to put the armor aside and dwell in harmony, but for some reason God wants me to live with a tension that is never resolved.
+I want to put the armor aside and dwell in harmony but for some reason God wants me to live with a tension that is never resolved.
 Why do I need enemies?

-God knows we want to provide for and protect them, but He also knows we are fully capable of corrupting them without any war in their lives.
+God knows we want to provide for and protect them, but He also knows we are fully capable of corrupting them without any opposition in their lives.

 We’ve not done anything bad to deserve these obstacles and enemies.
 We’re not being singled out.
 Quite the opposite.
 I might not do anything at all to grow toward God without them in my life.
 The purpose of the enemies is not to create fear or anxiety but obedience and maturity.